sunnyvempati/hyrox-training-2025/week-03.md

 # **Data Requests - Please Provide Weekly**

 ## **Coros Watch Metrics** (if available)

 - [ ] Weekly training load vs Week 2
 - [ ] Average/max HR during race-pace segments
 - [ ] Sleep metrics (especially after sled day)
 - [ ] Any HRV changes with increased intensity

 ## **Subjective Measures**

-- [ ] How did your first real sled experience feel?
+- [ ] How did your first real sled experience feel? it felt good, want to keep doing more but the turf is kinda meh and the machine is pretty old. wonder if i should find a different spot. there's also a "sled" that's kinda on wheels and there's bars for holding at all four corners and you can add plates to the middle, its similar so not sure if that's a good alternative but its much more modern and at my usual lifetime.
-- [ ] Race-pace (7:30/mile) sustainability - too easy/hard/just right?
+- [ ] Race-pace (7:30/mile) sustainability - too easy/hard/just right? was on a treadmill so felt more sustainable than outside, not sure.
-- [ ] Any muscle groups feeling more/less challenged?
+- [ ] Any muscle groups feeling more/less challenged? arms get tired faster than legs on wallballs.
-- [ ] Energy levels with increased carb intake?
+- [ ] Energy levels with increased carb intake? i feel great tbh, might be eating too much possibly.
-- [ ] Motivation for sled gym visits?
+- [ ] Motivation for sled gym visits? not that high as it wasn't amazing equipment but def better than nothing.

 ---

 # **Week 3 Goals**

 ✅ Successfully complete first real sled training sessions
 ✅ Handle increased race-pace running exposure
 ✅ Maintain movement quality under higher intensity